duon9vo28/ViSoldierQA/README.md

     * Some libraries such as sentence-transformers could be installed with default dependancies (PyTorch, ...).
 This could lead to an *Conflict Error*, or *Incompatible Device* (Cuda).
 You should install these dependancies manually.

-    * For personal information security, API keys will not be included in this repository.
-You can create your own keys or adjust the models in ***config/ModelConfig.py***
+    * All of the environment variables, model names and some configurations were defined in the file `.env`, you will have to replace them with your own value.
+Besides, a sample of my data collection was included in `database/data.csv`, you can utilize it for your customized system.